Table of Contents

 What Is Homomorphic Encryption?

-Homomorphic encryption is a type of encryption that allows computations to be performed on encrypted data without decrypting it first.
-After decryption, the results of these computations are identical to those obtained if the operations were performed on unencrypted data.
-This approach enables secure processing and analysis of sensitive information while ensuring data confidentiality.
+Homomorphic encryption allows computations to be performed on encrypted data without decrypting it first.
+Once decrypted, the results of these computations are identical to those obtained if the operations had been performed on unencrypted data.
+This method ensures data confidentiality while enabling secure processing and analysis of sensitive information.

 The Three Types of Homomorphic Encryption

-Homomorphic encryption comes in three main types: Partially Homomorphic Encryption (PHE), Somewhat Homomorphic Encryption (SHE), and Fully Homomorphic Encryption (FHE).
+Homomorphic encryption is classified into three main types: Partially Homomorphic Encryption (PHE), Somewhat Homomorphic Encryption (SHE), and Fully Homomorphic Encryption (FHE).

 1. Partially Homomorphic Encryption (PHE)